-When our son was diagnosed with food allergies, we were absorbed into a new way of life, learning the folkways of keeping him safe.
+When our child was diagnosed with food allergies, we were absorbed into a new way of life, learning the folkways of keeping our baby safe.
 We labeled every jar and can in our pantry and fridge so that anyone who visited could see at a glance what was safe (green) or unsafe (red).
 Like Curtis Sittenfeld, who wrote about learning to live with a child’s allergies in The New York Times, we came “to know certain products so well that when they get a new ingredient, it’s like a friend getting a haircut.”

-When he was little, I trained every babysitter, teacher, and camp counselor, honing my 20-minute message to deliver maximum impact.
+When our child was little, I trained every babysitter, teacher, and camp counselor, honing my 20-minute message to deliver maximum impact.
 And I joined an online community, which continues to be a source of incredible wisdom, like this recent post from Molly Moynihan in response to a fellow parent who is facing a daunting challenge — two children with two very different allergen lists:

 “Actually, we are all managing risk.
 And there is a lot written about risk.
 One concept is called cascading failure and it was important in the first space missions.
 If you think of anaphylaxis as a so-called catastrophic failure, then in risk parlance, it generally requires several things to go wrong.
 That is why they used the concept of fail safe or redundancy.